-The practice was committed to seeing patients experiencing pain on the same day and kept at least two appointments per dentist free for same day appointments.
-On call and out of hours treatments were directed through the local NHS access centre.
+The practice was committed to seeing patients experiencing pain on the same day and kept two appointments free for same day appointments.
+They also had an arrangement with another local practice in the event a dentist was not available that day.
 The website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.